AndySomogyi/sbmlsolver/docs/source/PythonAPIReference/cls_ExecutableModel.rst

 .. method:: ExecutableModel.reset()
-   :module: RoadRunner
+   :module: RoadRunner_python

    Resets all the floating species concentrations to their initial values.

 .. method:: ExecutableModel.resetAll()
-   :module: RoadRunner
+   :module: RoadRunner_python

    Resets all variables, species, etc. to the CURRENT initial values.
    It also resets all parameter back to the values they had when the model was first loaded

 .. method:: ExecutableModel.resetToOrigin()
-   :module: RoadRunner
+   :module: RoadRunner_python

    Resets the model back to the state is was when it was FIRST loaded.
    The scope of reset includes all initial values and parameters, etc.